elasticio/elasticio.github.io/content/_components/flow-linking/index.md

 #### Input Metadata

-**Flow Name to Call** (String Enum, required): A single flow from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.
+* **Flow Name to Call** (String Enum, required): A single flow from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.

->**Pleae Note:** `Enum` is only available if flows amount < 100.
+>**Please Note:** `Enum` is only available if flows amount < 100.
 In other case input name by yourself.

-**Data to transfer** (Object, required): JSON object containing data to send into the next flow.
+* **Data to transfer** (Object, required): JSON object containing data to send into the next flow.

 #### Output Metadata

-**Response** (Object, required): Response of triggering request
+* **Response** (Object, required): Response of triggering request

 ## Known limitations

 * Flow matching should be done by Name.
-If the number of matching flows is not exactly 1, then an error should be thrown.
+If the number of matching flows is not exactly 1, then an error will be thrown.
+* `Flow Name to Call` lists all flows that contains `Flow Linking Component` technical trigger name - `receiveTrigger`